Mr. PC (John Coltrane) – Melody & Solo

-Mr. PC is a popular minor blues standard in C, written and recorded by John Coltrane in 1959 for his album Giant Steps.
-In this guitar lesson, you will learn how to play the melody and how to improvise a solo over its chord changes.
+Mr. PC is a classic minor blues standard in C, written by John Coltrane and first recorded on his 1959 album Giant Steps.
+In this jazz guitar lesson, you’ll learn how to play the melody and how to improvise a solo over its chord changes.

-Mr. PC is a standard 12-bar minor blues in C.
+Mr. PC is a standard 12-bar minor blues in C and a great study piece for developing your soloing skills.

 Mr PC – Melody

-Here are the lead sheet and guitar tabs for Mr. PC’s melody.
+Here are the lead sheet and guitar tabs for the melody of Mr. PC.

-The last bar is the pickup bar for the solo.
+The final bar serves as a pickup into the solo.

 Backing Track